arslanmusaddiq/1DT308-Introductory-Project/labs/3_input.md

 Assign one LED for each tone (multiple tones can be attached to the same LED ) turn on LED's in tune with the music.

+## Step 4.
+Read an analog temperature sensor

+Read the analog value from the NTC-sensor and present it in time intervals to the console with a `print()`-function.
+Note, depending on your sensor you might need to do a voltage divider.
+Read more about NTC thermistors and how to connect a voltage divider here: https://www.electronics-tutorials.ws/io/thermistors.html

+Discuss how accurate the reading is and the range of the temperature span that is presented.
+How many bits do you have for the value, and how does this affect your reading?

+## Step 5.
+Read a digital temperature and humidity sensor

+Connect a temperature and/or humidity (DHT11 / 22 or a DS18B20) sensor to the device.
+The sensor communicates with the 1-Wire protocol.

 ## Examination

 This assignment should be examined by a TA.
 Prepare for that by checking yourself so that you know the answers to the following questions.